 -

-The Clinical RN will discover and learn how to function as a SHC coordinator of patient care, collaborating with other care providers and health team members to provide the required care.
+\n ABOUT THE ROLE The Home Therapy RN will initiate the PRACTICE of a SHC coordinator of patient care, collaborating with other care providers and health team members to provide required care.

-You will play a vital role to ensure that we deliver on our Mission to make life better for those living with kidney disease and our Vision to be unsurpassed in our individualized experience, our quality, and our compassion.
+\n WHAT WE EXPECT OF YOU \n You will play a vital role to ensure that we deliver on our Mission to make life better for those with kidney disease and our Vision to be unsurpassed in our individualized experience, our quality, and our compassion.

 You will become a servant leader, bringing up your team to provide care that is unsurpassed by others in our industry.